jsapede/ohmigo-ha-pelletstove/README.md

 - Grey wire for the "ground"
 - red wire for the R<sub>ohm</sub>

-so, to get a fallback with the wired sensor in case of problem with the ohmigo :
+so, to wire the ohmigo and keep a fallback with the wired sensor in case of problem :

 - put the red wire of the sensor on the NC connector of the dry contact
 - Put the red wire on "Ohm" of the ohmigo on the NO connector of the dry contact